starry91/Lyric-Generator/readme.md

 * Takeaways for tunning hyperparameters:
     ```
     1. It is easy to overfit the model.
 It is necessay to add Dropout layer after each LSTM layer.
-    2. Sometimes GRU is better than LSTM and computationally cheaper.
+    2. Sometimes GRU is better than LSTM
-    3. Initialization and luck are very important.
-Try to restart kernel if model is stuck at local minimum.
     ```
 * Future work:
     ```